Agricultural Trainer

 Tailor Your CV: Make sure your CV highlights your experience as an agricultural engineer, focusing on relevant skills and achievements.
 Emphasise any teaching or mentoring experience you may have, even if it's informal.

 Highlight Relevant Qualifications: If you have any teaching qualifications or certifications, be sure to mention them.
-If not, express your willingness to undergo training and how your engineering background equips you for this role.
+If not, express your willingness to undergo training and your enthusiasm for developing teaching skills.

 How to prepare for a job interview at Jobtraffic